gcharang/KomodoPlatform-wiki/Setting-up-Full-Relay-(FR)-Node-for-BarterDEX.md

-# Writing in progress!!!
-(WIP)!!!
-Please don't use yet.

 ### What is Full Relay (FR) node?

 Full Relay node (FR) creates the p2p network & only relays packets for BarterDEX and allows ordermatch to happen.
 They don't trade.
 FR nodes never touch any funds of any sort and are just a bulletin board.
 0 balance needed to run an FR node.
 Bob and Alice connect to the FR network.
 Bob places orders and Alice fills the orders.
 It is ideal to have at least 3 FR nodes in each netid.